 Browser extension wallets

-These wallets are installed as extensions in the browser (or in some cases, built into the browser to begin with) and they are currently the most convenient way to interact with decentralized apps (Dapps) and the decentralized internet (Web3).
-Some, like MEW CX, offer burn addresses so that you don't need to expose your main wallet and identity while browsing dapps that might interest you.
+These wallets are installed as extensions in the browser (or in some cases, built into the browser to begin with) and they are currently the most convenient way to interact with decentralized apps (dApps) and the decentralized internet (Web3).

 Smart contract wallets

-Smart contract wallets offer innovative methods of wallet recovery that relies less on one user's diligence, and more on a shared responsibility among multiple key 'custodians'.
-Although the technology is still in its infancy, it offers an intriguing look at the way key management may develop to make crypto wallet security less intimidating.
+Smart contract wallets offer innovative methods of wallet recovery that rely less on one user's diligence, and more on a shared responsibility among multiple key 'custodians'.
+Although the technology is still young, it offers an intriguing look at the way key management may develop to make crypto wallet security less intimidating.